-Look, I can’t pretend to speak for any Indian (I’ve been told this is the most widely-accepted term by people native to North America), but I do study cultures and have dedicated a great amount of effort to understanding the plight of minority groups in the United States.
+I can’t pretend to speak for indigenous folks, but I do study cultures and have dedicated a great amount of effort to understanding the plight of marginalized groups in the United States.
 And this pipeline is a cultural catastrophe.

 Let’s start with a quick summary of the events.
 Early last year, the U.S. Army Corps of Engineers sent a letter to the Tribal Historic Preservation Office seeking a permit for the pipeline.
 Despite repeated requests from the THPO for further investigation into the impact that the pipeline would have on potentially significant lands, no response was received.

 A little over a year later, a permit was issued for the construction of the pipeline.
 This is when protests began in the late summer of this year.
 Two weeks ago, a two-mile, 50-meter wide path was plowed through a Standing Rock Sioux sacred burial ground.